101sec/snort-idn/README.md

 ![alt text](https://raw.githubusercontent.com/101sec/snort-idn/master/hsbc.PNG)

+As a security professional I am bound by strict rules and regulations regarding my work and believe in responsible disclosure.
+Therefore, I have to state that I carefully researched this website using passive technology for the most part and relied solely on open-source information.
+I did not cause any damage or conducted any hacking activity while investigating this and did not harm HSBC or its customers in any way or form.
+The findings have been under responsible disclosure and will be released to the public shortly.

-I have made a proof of concept detection capability for Snort to detect IDN homograph attacks.
-As far as I know of there is no other solution yet to detect these types of attacks.
+In the mean time, I have made a proof of concept detection capability for Snort to detect IDN homograph attacks.